fireinrain/github-trending/TrendsHist.md

 ## Python

+* 【2025-06-12】[jdepoix / youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) - This is a python API which allows you to get the transcript/subtitles for a given YouTube video.
+It also works for automatically generated subtitles and it does not require an API key nor a headless browser, like other selenium based solutions do!
+* 【2025-06-12】[openai / openai\-agents\-python](https://github.com/openai/openai-agents-python) - A lightweight, powerful framework for multi\-agent workflows
+* 【2025-06-12】[vllm-project / vllm-ascend](https://github.com/vllm-project/vllm-ascend) - Community maintained hardware plugin for vLLM on Ascend
 * 【2025-06-11】[confident\-ai / deepteam](https://github.com/confident-ai/deepteam) - The LLM Red Teaming Framework
 * 【2025-06-11】[canopyai / Orpheus\-TTS](https://github.com/canopyai/Orpheus-TTS) - Towards Human\-Sounding Speech
 * 【2025-06-10】[Comfy\-Org / ComfyUI\-Manager](https://github.com/Comfy-Org/ComfyUI-Manager) - ComfyUI\-Manager is an extension designed to enhance the usability of ComfyUI  It offers management functions to install, remove, disable, and enable various custom nodes of ComfyUI  Furthermore, this extension provides a hub feature and convenience functions to access a wide range of information within ComfyUI